-We will remain an emerging growth company for up to five years, or until the earliest of: (i) the last day of our fiscal year during which we have total annual gross revenues of at least \$1.07 billion; (ii) the date on which we have, during the previous three-year period, issued more than \$1.0 billion in non-convertible debt; or (iii) the date on which we are deemed to be a "large accelerated filer" under the Exchange Act.
+We will remain an emerging growth company for up to five years, or until the earliest of: (i) the last day of our fiscal year during which we have total annual gross revenues of at least \$1.235 billion; (ii) the date on which we have, during the previous three-year period, issued more than \$1.0 billion in non-convertible debt; or (iii) the date on which we are deemed to be a "large accelerated filer" under the Exchange Act.

 When we are no longer deemed to be an emerging growth company, we will not be entitled to the exemptions provided in the JOBS Act discussed above.
-We cannot predict if investors will find our Common Shares or ADSs less attractive as a result of our reliance on exemptions under the JOBS Act.
-We cannot predict if investors will find the ADSs or our Common Shares less attractive because we may rely on these exemptions.
-If some investors find the ADSs or our Common Shares less attractive as a result, there may be a less active trading market for the ADSs or our Common Shares, and our market price may be more volatile and may decline.
+We cannot predict if investors will find ADSs less attractive as a result of our reliance on exemptions under the JOBS Act.
+We cannot predict if investors will find the ADSs less attractive because we may rely on these exemptions.
+If some investors find the ADSs less attractive as a result, there may be a less active trading market for the ADSs, and our market price may be more volatile and may decline.

-The market price of our Common Shares and/or ADSs may be highly volatile.
+The market price of the ADSs may be highly volatile.

-The trading price of our Common Shares and/or ADSs is likely to be volatile.
-The stock market in general, and the market for alternative energy companies in particular, has experienced extreme volatility that has often been unrelated to the operating performance of particular companies, including very recently in connection with the ongoing COVID-19 pandemic, which has resulted in decreased stock prices for many companies notwithstanding the lack of a fundamental change in their underlying business models or prospects.
-Broad market and industry factors, including potentially worsening economic conditions and other adverse effects or developments relating to the ongoing COVID-19 pandemic, may negatively affect the market price of our Common Shares or ADSs, regardless of our actual operating performance.
-As a result of this volatility, you may not be able to sell your Common Shares or ADSs at or above the price you paid.
+The trading price of the ADSs is likely to be volatile.
+The stock market in general, and the market for alternative energy companies in particular, has experienced extreme volatility that has often been unrelated to the operating performance of particular companies which has resulted in decreased stock prices for many companies notwithstanding the lack of a fundamental change in their underlying business models or prospects.
+Broad market and industry factors, including potentially worsening economic conditions and other adverse effects or developments relating to concerns regarding inflation, may negatively affect the market price of the ADSs, regardless of our actual operating performance.
+As a result of this volatility, you may not be able to sell the ADSs at or above the price you paid.

-If our quarterly operating results fall below the expectations of investors or securities analysts, the price of our Common Shares or ADSs could decline substantially.
-Furthermore, any quarterly fluctuations in our operating results may, in turn, cause the price of our Common Shares or ADSs to fluctuate substantially.
+If our quarterly operating results fall below the expectations of investors or securities analysts, the price of the ADSs could decline substantially.
+Furthermore, any quarterly fluctuations in our operating results may, in turn, cause the price of the ADSs to fluctuate substantially.
 We believe that quarterly comparisons of our financial results are not necessarily meaningful and should not be relied upon as an indication of our future performance.